Netsponge/djangolayout/README.md

 This folder add to your files structure your HTML'S for your views

-After the folder apparing, add new file to your TEMPLATES folder and create a new file named -> main, or `index.html`.
+After the folder apparing, add new file to your TEMPLATES folder and create a new files named -> `Home.html` and `About.hmtl`.

-For create the structure of your HTML fastly, use this trick -> write - `!` - and press Enter, your HTML structure is ready.
+For create the structure of your HTML fastly, use this trick -> write - `!` - and press Enter, your HTML structures is ready.

 Add a text in the body to see your text message later.